TheVikkodamus/DETHKrawl-GB/docs/zine.md

    - If **attack ≥ DR**, the player hits their target — roll damage.
    - If **defense ≥ DR**, the player avoids the enemy’s attack.
    - If **attack fails**, the enemy may counterattack or reposition (GM's discretion).
-   - If **defense fails**, the player is hit — roll damage and apply armor reduction.
+   - If **defense fails**, the player is hit, rolls damage, and applies armor reduction.

 > Both rolls happen simultaneously, keeping the rhythm tight and dramatic.
 One roll, two sides of the blade.